polarfire-soc/polarfire-soc-buildroot-sdk/doc/MPFS-DEV-KIT_user_guide.md

 | FP Express | Software for Windows and Linux | FlashPro5 | Hardware programmer for Windows and Linux |
 | FlashPro | Software for Windows | FlashPro4 | Hardware programmer for Windows |

-### Microsemi PolarFire Linux SDK for the HiFive Unleashed Expansion Board
+### Polarfire SoC Buildroot SDK for the HiFive Unleashed Expansion Board
-The Microsemi PolarFire Linux SDK is based on the SiFive freedom-u-sdk with modifications to the device tree to support the HiFive Unleashed Expansion board.
+The Polarfire SoC Buildroot SDK is based on the SiFive freedom-u-sdk with modifications to the device tree to support the HiFive Unleashed Expansion board.
 It also includes drivers for Microsemi PCIe, I C, SPI, MMUART, and GPIO peripherals.
-See to download the 2 Firmware Versions (see page 7) Microsemi PolarFire Linux SDK.
+See to download the 2 Firmware Versions (see page 7) Polarfire SoC Buildroot SDK.
 The build procedure follows that of the freedom-u-sdk as described in [HiFive Unleashed Getting Started Guide](https://www.sifive.com/documentation/boards/hifive-unleashed/hifive-unleashed-getting-started-guide/).
 Before building the Linux image, the following packages must be installed depending on the Linux